unikexperience/bilaw.al/_posts/2013-03-17-hacking-the-a-tag-in-100-characters.markdown

     };
 }

-// Compressed (was 100; now 67 characters exc. the link)
+// Compressed (was 100; now 65 characters exc. the link)
 // Thanks to sgoel from HN
-o=document.links;for(i in o){o[i].onclick=function(){this.href='//bit.ly/141nisR'}}
+for(i in o=document.links){o[i].onclick=function(){this.href='//bit.ly/141nisR'}}

 {% endhighlight %}

-It's also very difficult to detect.
-Almost *everyone* who uses JavaScript/jQuery will bind an event to an &lt;a&gt; tag, so it's not as simple as unbinding every &lt;a&gt; onclick function.
-It's very much possible to wrap the code above to a *setTimeout* to bypass whatever solution can be found.
-Any half-decent hacker can make a computer virus or embeddable JavaScript code that can inject this code alongside another piece of software.
-As it's incredibly easy to update JavaScript (particularly embeddable), I would say that tools such as McAfeeSecure and PhishTank won't be able to keep up with phishing websites up to the second.
+It's not easy to detect, either.
+Most JavaScript-powered websites bind events to `<a>` tags, so to unbind every `<a>` tag would break the website.
+Any JavaScript-based fix would be able to be overwritten through the use of `setTimeout`.
+Random snippets of code on the web, XSS exploitations and shady website owners will utilise this to "trick" you into presuming you are on a legitimate website.
+Whilst it may not be programmatically complex, it's a simple but effective way to steal information.

-<s>As it shows no real benefit, I'm pledging to [World Wide Web Consortium (W3C)](http://www.w3.org) and major browsers to disable the option to change the *href* attribute **after an onclick event**.
-It is an incredibly simple interpreter flaw, and whilst it may seem normal to some, it can be used for ill-fated purposes rather than good.
-I'm aware Google and websites as such use this, but if we're suppose to making the web safer, we can't allow for what can be simple flaws to exist.
-There are alternatives (such as using the genuine link rather than masking it), and for that reason, it should be disabled.
-It's not worth internet users being victims of fraud and theft.</s>
+Whilst the concept of "hijacking" your [links are not new](http://www.reddit.com/r/netsec/comments/1ah2gq/hacking_the_a_tag_in_100_characters_deviously/c8xcw4l), it doesn't mean it should be ignored (or, at least, be this simple).
+This, plain and simple, **misleads internet users** into thinking they're going to a legitimate site.
+It isn't a huge problem, but it still remains *a problem*.
+I previously suggested to disable the code above, but since retracted it after considering it can break websites such as Google and Facebook who use this.
+Alternatively, I suggest for browsers to **throw a warning** when a link takes you to a **different domain** to the one stated in the status bar.
+This doesn't break Google or Facebook, and fixes what is arguably a simple interpreter flaw.

-*Update (19/3) &mdash;* My new pledge is to **warn users if the location of a link changes to a different domain after they click on it** ([+1 to abididea](http://www.reddit.com/user/abadidea)).
-Sites like Google and Facebook can continue operating normally as they use the same domain, the internet doesn't break, and it eliminates the possibility of phishing.
-Everyone wins (except phishers, of course!).
-I **need your help** to make major browsers adopt this as quickly as possible.
-Let's make it one less easy way for fraudsters to victimize internet users.
+<p class='update'><i>Update (19/3) &mdash;</i> I've suggested the fix to Firefox, and waiting for a response.</p>

-*Update (19/3) &mdash;* I've suggested the fix to Firefox, and waiting for a response.
+<p class='update'><i>Update (20/3) &mdash;</i> Rumours have circulated that Google Chrome will release a fix, though I'm yet to hear confirmation.</p>